valkyrie-fnd/valkyrie/README.md

 Valkyrie can be installed as `systemd` service by these steps:
 - obtaining a linux [release package of valkyrie](/releases/latest/), named like `valkyrie-X.X.X-linux-amd64.tar.gz`
 - unpacking and setting up a configuration file named `config.yml`
-- executing `./svc.sh install` to setup the service
+- executing `./svc.sh install` to set up the service

 ### Swagger